451ee/t/README.md

 Rooms:
 + Room has a name (& perhaps a topic).
-+ Ability to create private & public rooms for everyone.
++ Every user can create public rooms.
 + Public room can be accessed by everyone.
-+ First creator of a private room can decide, which users can access the room.
++ Every user can create private rooms for only these people they allow.

 Communication:
 + 3 basic ways for communication: